Cranford, New Jersey

-Cranford is a township in Union County, in the U.S. state of New Jersey, located 18 mi southwest of Manhattan.
+Cranford is a township in Union County, in the U.S. state of New Jersey, located 18 mi southwest of New York City.
 As of the 2020 United States census, the township's population was 23,847, an increase of 1,222 (+5.4%) from the 2010 census count of 22,625, which in turn reflected an increase of 47 (+0.2%) from the 22,578 counted in the 2000 census.

-NJ Transit rail service is available at the Cranford station, along the Raritan Valley train line, with service to Newark Penn Station and to Penn Station in Midtown Manhattan via Midtown Direct.
-It is part of the New York City metropolitan area.
+NJ Transit rail service is available at the Cranford station, along the Raritan Valley Line, with service to Newark Penn Station and to New York Penn Station in via Midtown Direct.
+It is part of the New York metropolitan area.

-Cranford was incorporated as a township by an act of the New Jersey Legislature on March 14, 1871, from portions of the Townships of Clark, Linden, Springfield, Union and Westfield.
+Cranford was incorporated as a township by an act of the New Jersey Legislature on March 14, 1871, from portions of the Townships of Clark, Linden, Springfield Township, Union Township and Westfield.
 Portions of the township were taken to form Garwood (in 1903) and Kenilworth (in 1907).
 The township's name is said to derive from the Crane family, including John Crane, who built a mill in 1720 along the Rahway River.